 How the Program Works

 For “piloting” & for riding tandem (we will always have another trained volunteer riding a bike separately as an extra hand or in case of an emergency.)
 Training provide by J2R.
-We also can always use volunteers in many other ways also, from fundraising and marketing to maintenance or help with ideas!
+We also can always use volunteers in many other ways also, from fundraising and marketing, to maintenance or help with ideas even!
 You name how you’d like to help!

 The guest rider, volunteer “pilot” and tandem rider will together decide how long they want to ride take particular day.
 The average ride will be about about 20-30 minutes but could be shorter or longer.
 Speed will be approximately 6-8mph to fully enjoy the fresh air and scenery of the trail.

 Most anyone can ride, but there are a few requirements.
 People who can NOT participate are individuals who have severe postural issues, decubitus ulcers, or other conditions that prohibit them from sitting upright in the wheelchair.
 Also those with extreme, unpredictable behaviors, and those with acute illnesses can not be a “rider”.